Components and actions#

 • query() - Queries the value of the accumulator.

-This example creates an instance of the accumulator, and then allows the user to enter commands at a prompt, which subsequently invoke actions on the accumulator instance.
+These examples create an instance of the (template or template function) accumulator, and then allow the user to enter commands at a prompt, which subsequently invoke actions on the accumulator instance.

 Setup#